 Accounting and tax

-- There are no withholding taxes on i) dividends and ii) interest payments.
-However, there is a 10% withholding tax levied on royalties to foreign companies without permanent establishments in Oman;
+- Additionally, there is a 10% withholding tax levied on royalty payments to foreign companies without PEs in Oman.

 - There is a 3% municipality stamp tax on acquisition of commercial and residential property.

-- Oman has Double Taxation Avoidance Agreements (DTAA) with 28 countries including: i) China ii) Canada iii) India iv) Netherlands v) Singapore vi) UK and a free trade agreement with the USA.
+- Oman has Double Taxation Avoidance Agreements (DTAA) with 28 countries including: i) China ii) Canada iii) India iv) Netherlands v) Singapore and vi) UK;

 Legal and compliance

-- In accordance with the The Commercial Companies Law no. 4/1974, each Oman LLC must have at least one individual shareholder ordinarily resident in Oman with a minimum shareholding of 30%;
+- In accordance with the Commercial Companies Law no. 4/1974, each Oman LLC must appoint at least 1 individual resident shareholder with 30% stake in the entity;

-- Each Oman entity must appoint a manager.
-The manager is appointed by the memorandum of association (MOA) or by a separate management contract.
-Unless otherwise stated in the MOA, the company manager shall enjoy full powers of administration, and his acts shall be binding to the company, provided it is supported with the capacity he enjoys.
+- Every Omani entity must appoint a manager, who shall enjoy full powers of administration, and his acts shall be binding to the company, provided it is supported with the capacity he enjoys.

-- It is compulsory for every Oman LLC with foreign employees to appoint a resident Public Relations Officer (PRO).
-Monthly responsibilities of the PRO include i) liaising with Ministry of Manpower; ii) applying for business visas and iii) processing visa renewals and cancelations iv) communicating with Government entities in Arabic;
+- Every Oman LLC with foreign employees must appoint a resident Public Relations Officer (PRO), who will i) liaise with Ministry of Manpower ii) apply for business visas and iii) process visa renewals and cancelations and iv) communicate with Government entities in Arabic;

-- Recruitment of foreign labour requires the company to apply for an expatriate quota.
-Applications require the company to give evidence that the skills and competencies required for the job are in short supply or not available locally;
+- To recruit foreign employees, a company will i) apply for an expatriate quota and ii) provide evidence the skills and competencies required for the job are not available locally;

 Miscellaneous legal matters